 Enjoy the sun while it’s up

-Visitors to this mountain lodge can go for a hike along the more than 900 miles of trails, horseback ride, shoot (including sporting clays and skeet to trap and five stand), go fly fishing or bike along one of the many trails on the property.
+Visitors to this mountain lodge can go for a hike along the more than 900 miles of trails, horseback ride, shoot (including sporting clays, skeet, trap and five stand), go fly fishing or bike along one of the many trails on the property.

-If you live for snow, head to the four-season Shanty Creek Resort in the Bellaire, Mich.
-This winter wonderland, which is home to 53 downhill runs across two mountains, offers Nordic skiing, snowboarding, alpine tubing, dog sledding and snowshoeing.
+If you live for snow, head to the four-season Shanty Creek Resort in Bellaire, Mich.
+This winter wonderland, which is home to 42 downhill runs across two mountains, offers Nordic skiing, snowboarding, alpine tubing, dog sledding and snowshoeing.